-For organizations considering applications for 2020 projects, the 2019 application materials appear below and can be used for grant planning purposes.
+For organizations considering applications for 2021 projects, the 2021 application materials appear below and can be used for grant planning purposes.
+The application deadline for 2021 Community Arts Grants is Friday, Oct.
+16, 2020.
 Organizations must be exempt under section 501(c)(3) of the Internal Revenue Code and registered with the State of Ohio as a non-profit organization to apply for a DAC Community Arts Grant.
 Organizations must also be based in Dublin, and contribute to Dublin Arts Council’s mission of engaging the community, cultivating creativity and fostering life-long learning through the arts.
-The application deadline for 2020 DAC Community Arts Grants will be in October of 2019.

 To download a document, right click on the link below and select “Save Link As.”
 Please note that you will not be able to save your progress on the application form in your web browser.
 To ensure saving capabilities, please download the file directly to your computer.

 For those organizations that received funding for 2020 projects, the final report deadline is Friday, Feb.
 12, 2021.
 The final report form, as an example, with instructions can be found below.

 2021 Community Arts Grants application documents (deadline Oct.
 16, 2020):

 2021 Community Arts Grants Procedures (PDF)

 Financial form templates for applications and final reports: